- CEO/ General Management

-Congleton Multi-Academy Trust seeks to recruit a Chair of Finance with strong financial background, including understanding and experience of financial planning and accounting at a management level to challenge and support the trust through a phase of active growth as it seeks to build capacity and develop an ambitious business plan.
+Congleton Multi-Academy Trust seeks to recruit a finance professional with proven track record and relevant qualifcations, including understanding and experience of financial planning and accounting at a management level, to challenge and support the trust through a phase of active growth.
+Additionally, the trust seeks a senior professional with experience of working at board level as it builds capacity and develops an ambitious business plan.
 Board meetings are held at Congleton High School, Congleton.

 About the trust